zuozhenggh/learning-library/data-management-library/database/oci-vm-database/create-oci-vm-db/create-oci-vm-db/create-oci-vm-db-vcn.md

 ## Introduction

-This lab walks you through the steps to create an instance of an Oracle 21c Preview Database running in Oracle Cloud Infrastructure.
+This lab walks you through the steps to create a virtual cloud network (VCN) and an instance of an Oracle 21c Preview Database running in Oracle Cloud Infrastructure.
 Oracle Cloud Infrastructure provides several options for rapidly creating a Database system for development and testing, including fast provisioning of 1-node virtual machine database systems.

 A virtual cloud network (VCN) provides the necessary network Infrastructure required to support resources, including Oracle Database instances.
 This includes a gateway, route tables, security lists, DNS and so on.
-Fortunately, Oracle Cloud Infrastructure provides a wizard that simplifies the creation of a basic, public internet accessible VCN.

-### Background
+### Objectives
 You can use a 1-node virtual database system to complete labs and tutorials that require an Oracle database.

-### What Do You Need?
+### Prerequisites

 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
 * SSH Keys
-* A Virtual Cloud Network (VCN)

 ## **STEP 1**: Create a Virtual Cloud Network instance
+Fortunately, Oracle Cloud Infrastructure provides a wizard that simplifies the creation of a basic, public internet accessible VCN.

+1. Login to Oracle Cloud
-1. From the Console menu, select **Networking > Virtual Cloud Networks**.
+2. From the Console menu, select **Networking > Virtual Cloud Networks**.

   ![](images/virtual-cloud-networks.png " ")